Beside the Mountain

 Jump to Recipe Print Recipe

-These oatmeal dark chocolate chunks are a copycat heavenly hunks recipe.
-Chewy no-bake bites made from oats, healthy sugars, coconut, nut butter, and dark chocolate chips as the main ingredients.
+These oatmeal dark chocolate chunks are my copycat recipe for heavenly hunks!
+Chewy and flavorful, these no-bake bites are made from oats, maple syrup, shredded coconut, nut butter, and dark chocolate chips.

 Stacked oat and chocolate heavenly chunks on a wood cutting board.